|← Chapter 11·||Turning Signs (Contents)||References||blog|

 In one of his early essays, Peirce formulated the ‘fundamental hypothesis’ of science as follows:

-Since the truth is essentially public and not private, it is ascertainable by anybody who makes the effort to minimize his own conceptual idiosyncrasies.
-Such an effort is therefore a crucial part of scientific inquiry.
-This makes it more reliable than the ‘method of authority,’ or any ‘private inspiration from on high,’ because it is self-correcting in the long run.
+The truth which scientific inquiry aims to discover is essentially public and not private.
+According to Peirce (EP1:119, CP 5.384), such inquiry is more reliable than the ‘method of authority,’ or any ‘private inspiration from on high,’ because it is self-correcting in the long run.
 The method of trial and error incorporates doubt (rather than avoiding or suppressing it), using it to weed out some hypotheses in order to make room for better ones.
 This method is the default for all genuine inquiry, formal or informal: ‘Everybody uses the scientific method about a great many things, and only ceases to use it when he does not know how to apply it’ (Peirce, EP1:120).
-However, since it requires more time and energy than other methods of ‘fixing belief,’ we often take short cuts; and Peirce remarks that ‘the method of authority will always govern the mass of mankind’ (EP1:121).
+However, since it requires more time and energy than other methods of ‘fixing belief,’ we often take short cuts; Peirce even asserts that ‘the method of authority will always govern the mass of mankind’ (EP1:121).

 Using the scientific (common-sense) method involves recognizing some objects of our attention as more real than others.
 How do you know that what you see in front of you at this moment is not a hallucination?
 The simplest way is to ask other people whether they see it too.
 If they do, then you have consensus in the social domain, which is a key test of what we call reality – ‘So much so, that testimony is even a stronger mark of fact than the facts themselves, or rather than what must now be thought of as the appearances themselves.… testimony will convince a man that he himself is mad’ (Peirce, EP1:19-20).